boltops-tools/terraspace-docs/backend-config.md

     us-west-2/development/stacks/wordpress/terraform.tfstate

 You can fully control the state file path by adjusting this.
 The string substitution also makes it clear what the state path looks like.
+The expansion only happens for the key, region, and prefix properties.

 Here's an example in HCL also: